kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 publication based on the components of the publication package.</strong></p>
 </blockquote></td>
-<td>Included in FSS guidelines, without the word “replicate”.</td>
+<td>Included in FSS Archiving Guidelines, without the word
+“replicate”.</td>
 </tr>
 <tr class="odd">
 <td><blockquote>
 <p><strong>10.
 Documents relating to the ethical approval or a reference
 to such documents.</strong></p>
 </blockquote></td>
-<td>Included in FSS guidelines, with wording specific to our ethics
+<td>Included in FSS Archiving Guidelines, with wording specific to our
-committee.</td>
+ethics committee.</td>
 </tr>
 <tr class="even">
 <td></td>